wsdfhjxc/run-in-lxc-action/README.md

 Note: The initial working directory for the command is a mirror of your repository's root directory.

+Note: Unlike GitHub Actions' standard behavior in regard to the `run` parameter, this action does not mark a step as failed if any of the provided commands returns a non-zero exit code – it does it only if it's the very last command.

 ### Output parameters

 | Parameter    | Description         | Possible values            |